 - The in-person final showcase took place on April 19, 2023, 5-7pm, MIT Welcome Center (292 Main St).
 Finalists presented live to a panel of judges and the audience.
 The judges were from diverse backgrounds including academia, industry, business, science communication, and science policy.
 The event was widely advertised and audience included both the MIT community and the general public.

 - Check the Resources page for workshops, sample videos, and additional materials to help you prepare your video submission.
 In addition, you are encouraged to utilize the MIT Comm Labs, CAPD, and the MIT Writing and Communication Center for feedback and individual consultations.

 - Hundreds of dollars in prizes!
 Winner gets $600.
 Runner-up gets $300.
 Audience-choice award of $300

-- We have workshops to hone your science communication skills
+- Hone your science communication skills through our preparation workshops

-- A platform to showcase your research to the entire MIT community and the broader public
+- Showcase your research to the MIT community and the broader public

 - Winners of the 3MTTM category are eligible to progress to regional and other higher level 3MTTM competitions

 - Information Session: Wednesday, February 8th; 3-4 PM ET; (the recording, slides, and handout)

 - Workshop 1: Creating a Compelling Three-Minute Talk: Wednesday, February 15th; 12-1:30 PM ET; (the recording and slides)

 - Workshop 2: Deliver to Win: How to Present Your 3-Minute Talk Effectively: Wednesday, February 22nd; 3-4:30 PM ET; (the recording and slides)